carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 - "How can I make my programs more reliable?"
 objectives:
 - "Signal errors by raising exceptions."
-- "Use `try`/`except` blocks to catch and handle exceptions."
+- "Use try-except blocks to catch and handle exceptions."
 - "Explain what an assertion is."
 - "Add assertions that check the program's state is correct."
 - "Identify sources of more advanced lessons on code testing."
 keypoints:
 - "Program defensively, i.e., assume that errors are going to arise, and write code to detect them when they do."
+- "You can raise exceptions in your own code."
-- "Put `try`/`except` blocks in programs to catch and handle exceptions."
+- "Put try-except blocks in programs to catch and handle exceptions."
-- "Put assertions in programs to check their state as they run, and to help readers understand how those programs are supposed to work."
+- "Put assertions in programs to check their state as they run."
-- "Consult more advanced lessons on code testing."
+- "The are more advanced lessons you can read to learn about code testing."
 ---

 > ## Scientist's nightmare